Do you need some simple Windows 10 tweaks to enhance productivity? Are you sick of limited customization options? Want to make it look amazing?

 As part of the Windows 10 desktop, the taskbar is an important tool for managing your open apps.
 It even features the option to pin shortcuts, enabling you to use it as a sort of macOS-style Dock.

-The best way to tweak the Windows 10 taskbar is with an app called 7+ Taskbar Tweaker, available for Windows 7 and later.
+The best Windows 10 taskbar tweaks is with an app called 7+ Taskbar Tweaker, available for Windows 7 and later.

 With this installed, you can adjust how open apps behave on your Windows taskbar.
 Tweaks include grouping open items, changing right-click context menu options, and generally tidying up the taskbar.